IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 ## 4. Create the Smart Contract

 Recall from the intro that the Smart Contract defines the different state of an object or asset.
 Additionally, it governs the processes or transactions that can occur that moves the object between different states.
-Developers use smart contracts to define the key business processes and data the can be shared across organizations within a blockchain network.
+Developers use smart contracts to define the key business processes and data that can be shared across organizations within a blockchain network.

 The next task is to edit the provided smart contract and code up the X transactions.
 A copy of this pattern's smart contract is contained in `\contract\lib\auction.js`.
 Take a look at it in more detail.